-all concerned and may reduce effective tax rates, driving down the before-tax rate of return to capital; the effect would be like a corporate tax cut, though one with a lesser reduction in deadweight loss because of the resources wasted through evasion arrangements.
-In the latter case, the taxes saved will not be eroded through a reduction in before-tax returns, so the reduced burden will benefit the shareholders and possibly managers.
+The incidence of corporate tax evasion depends upon the "technology" of tax evasion.
+Following Slemrod (2004), we can think of two questions that affect the outcome: (1) is evasion general?
+Or (2) is it limited to a few managers?
+In the former case, evasion will reduce taxes for all concerned and may reduce effective tax rates, driving down the before-tax rate of return to capital; the effect would be like a corporate tax cut, though one with a lesser reduction in deadweight loss because of the resources wasted through evasion arrangements.
+In the latter case, the taxes saved will not be eroded through a reduction in beforetax returns, so the reduced burden will benefit the shareholders and possibly managers.
 The second question involves the relationship between evasion and the scale of operations.
-If evasion is not part of the "constant returns" technology, but rather more of an inframarginal activity, then it is more of a lump-sum transfer to shareholders, even if it is widely practiced.
+If evasion is not part of the "constant returns" technology, but rather more of an inframarginal activity, then it resembles a lump-sum transfer to shareholders, even if it is widely practiced.
 As in the discussion at various points above, there is an important distinction here between the treatment of old and new capital; in this case, the question is whether the "evasion tax cut" extends to new capital.

-But the corporate tax evasion game is different from the individual game in a very fundamental way, for there are not just two players, but (at least) three: the government, the manager, and the shareholder.
-The manager decides not only what to report to the government, but also what to report to the shareholder, and these decisions are as distinct as tax accounting and financial accounting.
+But the corporate tax evasion game is different from the individual game in a very fundamental way because there are not just two players, but (at least) three: the government, the manager, and the shareholder.
+The manager decides not only what to report to the government but also what to report to the shareholder, and these decisions are as distinct as tax accounting and financial accounting.
 This leads to interesting interactions that have only recently been explored.
 As discussed by Desai and Dharmapala (2004), one needs to consider the technology that governs the two processes of hiding resources from the government and hiding resources from shareholders.
-Quite plausibly, the two processes are complementary, in which case managers who are aggressive with respect to corporate tax evasion may also engage in large-scale diversion of shareholder resources.
+Quite plausibly, the two processes are complementary; in which case, managers who are aggressive with respect to corporate tax evasion may also engage in large-scale diversion of shareholder resources.
 If this is true, then the act of evasion may not actually benefit shareholders (even if there are no competing evaders to reduce before-tax returns), and strengthened corporate tax enforcement need not make shareholders worse off.32